0xfuturistic/sandwich-mitigating-uniswap-v2/README.md

 ## Limitations and Future Work

 1. While the GSR prevents classic sandwich attacks, it doesn't eliminate all forms of MEV.
-The paper [_Credible Decentralized Exchange Design via Verifiable Sequencing Rules_](https://arxiv.org/pdf/2209.15569) proves that for any sequencing rule, there exist scenarios where proposers (builders) can still obtain risk-free profits.
+The paper [_Credible Decentralized Exchange Design via Verifiable Sequencing Rules_](https://arxiv.org/pdf/2209.15569) proves that for any sequencing rule, there exist scenarios where proposers (proposers) can still obtain risk-free profits.

 > **Theorem 4.2.** For a class of liquidity pool exchanges (that includes Uniswap), for any sequencing rule, there are instances where the proposer has a profitable risk-free undetectable deviation.

-2. The builder needs to follow the [GSR algorithm](#gsr-algorithm) to obtain several valid swaps in the same block.
+2. The proposer needs to follow the [GSR algorithm](#gsr-algorithm) to obtain several valid swaps in the same block.
 In the simplest terms, for a new block, they have to include buys and sells in alternating order until they run out of either.
 After that, they get to include the remaining swaps in any order.
     - Would it be unfeasible to include orders in alternating order while subscribing to priority ordering?
 3. As the paper [_MEV Makes Everyone Happy under Greedy Sequencing Rule_](https://arxiv.org/pdf/2309.12640) shows, when there is no trading fee, a polynomial time algorithm for a proposer to compute an optimal strategy is given.
 However, when trading fees aren't zero, it is NP-hard to find an optimal strategy.
-This means that, in practice, builders may not have the computational resources to always find the optimal strategy.
+This means that, in practice, proposers may not have the computational resources to always find the optimal strategy.
 4. Multi-block MEV remains a concern.
-A builder controlling consecutive blocks could potentially implement a sandwich attack spanning several blocks risk-free, circumventing the GSR.
+A proposer controlling consecutive blocks could potentially implement a sandwich attack spanning several blocks risk-free, circumventing the GSR.
 5. Pools implementing the GSR seem to have price discovery issues when there are 3 or more pools for the same asset.

 # Appendix